-Provide support, companionship and regular interaction with you and your dog for one of our service users in the Barnet area.
+Provide support, companionship and regular interaction with you and your dog for our service users.

 Supported by: Housing Project Manager/ Key Worker & Volunteer Coordinator

 |Frequency:||Usually once a week|

 |Estimated total hours:||Once per week for 1 to 2 hours (any day of the week), between 12.00 and 20.00.|

 We are recruiting volunteers with a dog to provide befriending/ buddy support to our service users with a learning disability or autism within our supported living projects.

 We have piloted this project already and it is going really well so we want to offer this to more of our service users.

 This volunteering hugely benefits our service users through the regular social interaction with the dog as well as the volunteer, whilst also getting the positive effects of getting out and about in the community and in nature, and getting some exercise.

 The volunteer and their dog can also show the service users how to be a good dog owner by going for walks, petting and playing together, learning how dogs interact with other dogs and how to keep dogs happy and healthy.